UPDATE! AB 101 WAS VETOED BY GOVERNOR SANDOVAL.

 The killing fund is ten times what it was in 2000, and doubled in the last five years.
 The Predator Management Program will spend $1 million dollars to kill Nevada wildlife in 2017.

 The Nevada Department of Wildlife is required to continue the killing by law unless you and the Nevada Legislature take a stand to make a change.
-Instead of focusing on killing predators, which only serves to disrupt their populations, damage ecosystems and increase conflicts with people, Assembly Bill 101
+Instead of focusing on killing predators, which only serves to disrupt their populations, damage ecosystems and increase conflicts with people, the goals of Assembly Bill 101

 - Fund wildlife habitat conservation, education and research,